Slynyr/PressProof/README.md

 PressProof offers many more arguments that can be configured that were not directly covered above.
 If you would like to learn more about them and their usage, run ```pressproof --help``` in your terminal.

 ## Custom Rules and LLM Conditions
 If you would like to tune how you strict PressProof is, ignore certain types or errors, or only search for specific issues, PressProof provides an ```--llmcondition``` parameter.
-It is important to not however, that due to context window limitations, the default **gpt-4o-mini** model has a hard time following custom rules/conditions.
+It is important to note however, that due to context window limitations, the default **gpt-4o-mini** model has a hard time following custom rules/conditions.
 It is recommended that you use a more advanced model such as **gpt-4.1** via ```--model "gpt-4.1"```.
-Do note that this does bring the price/proofread up significantly.
+This does however bring up the cost/proofread significantly.

 As shown in the example below, each condition should be seperated by a return carraige ```\n```.
 ```